Economic fraud and financial crime represent significant risks for organizations.

 Creating an Effective Know Your Customer Program: Key Takeaways

 When it comes to KYC, creating an effective program is critical to reduce complexity and ensure compliance.
+Identity verification and KYC is an essential part of an effective fraud and AML program.

 In practice, this means understanding the role of KYC in keeping both customers and companies safe, along with identifying KYC approaches that align with current operational frameworks.
 Meanwhile, evaluation of existing processes can help identify areas for improvement, such as the implementation of risk-based procedures.
 Finally, it's worth adopting a five-step framework to streamline the creation of effective KYC programs at scale.
+Part of this should be regulatory technology that keeps you on top of all AML regulations.

 Ready to learn more?
 Connect with Unit21 and see how we can help kickstart your KYC compliance.
+Learn specifically how to integrate sophisticated identify verification while still offering frictionless onboarding that users love.